makeyourownmaker/backupSession/README.md

 The save.session function saves three files:
 1) R session image in path/basename.version.RData
 2) R history in path/basename.version.RHistory
-3) R meta-data in path/basename.version.MData
+3) R metadata in path/basename.version.MData
 4) R sessionInfo() in path/basename.version.SInfo

 The load.session function loads session images and if available session history files into the current R session.
 It will overwrite existing data.

-The load.mdata function loads the saved meta-data (output of the ls.str() command) into the current R session.
+The load.mdata function loads the saved metadata (output of the ls.str() command) into the current R session.

 The load.sinfo function loads the saved output of the sessionInfo() command into the current R session.